torqueforge/rentpath-2015-april/tj_notes.md

 Leading questions for making phrase open to case 1:

 - If we use phrase for case 1, does phrase need to know about num?
-Yes.
+(Yes).
 - How can we allow for phrase to accept a parameter without changing any of the code we currently have in `line`?
 In other words, how can we allow for phrase to accept a parameter without actually passing one?
-Use default parameter
+(Use default parameter)

-Add default parameter
+Add default parameter.
+Run tests, of course.

+Now, we know that for case 1 we want an empty string and for case 2 we want 'the malt that lay in ' (which is already there).

+- Are we now safe to add the conditional without breaking the tests?
+I think so.
+  Let's try it.
+(It should work.)

+Remember that we are working toward DRYing out cases 1 and 2.
+We are taking the strings with the smallest differences and making them the same.
+So, we want to make case 2 work such that we can copy and paste it to case 1 and it just works.

+- Given that, what's our next step?
+(Add num arg to phrase message send.)

+Run tests, of course.

+- What's next?
+(In any order: remove the default argument in `phrase`.
+Use case 2 code for case 1.)